 Joe: That would be nice.
 Lovely Matt, really appreciate your time, and wish you the very best with Ably, we’ll be watching with interest.
 Thank you very much.
 Hope you enjoyed that, thanks for watching.
 There’s a few more episodes planned with digital transformation coming up but, as always, if you’re interested in taking part, please get in touch.
 Thank you.

 Many thanks to Matt for his time and very interesting insight.
 We look forward to watching the success of Ably.

 Thanks also to Lupo (Matt’s new puppy) who was a star and slept soundly under the table whilst we chatted.
 He ran off with a microphone before we started and developed a keen taste for one of the tripods but was as good as gold.

-I hope you enjoy the episode and welcome your thoughts in the comments below.
 We have a couple of episodes in the pipeline but are always happy to hear from anyone who would like to get involved, so please do not hesitate to contact us if you would like to feature in a future episode.